 Let us consider now, for $n=1,2,3,\ldots$ and an uncountable set $\Gamma$, the zero-dimensional compact space

 If $n=1$, this is just the one-point compactification of a discrete set of size $|\Gamma|$.
 It is an easy exercise to check that $\sigma_1(\Gamma)$ is a Boolean image of $K$ if and only if $K$ contains $|\Gamma|$ many pairwise disjoint open sets.
-We shall prove below that the spaces $\sigma_n(\Gamma)$ can be viewed as $n$-adequate families, so they are Boolean images of convex compact spaces.
+We shall prove below, see Proposition \ref{5.5}, that the spaces $\sigma_n(\Gamma)$ are Boolean images of convex compact spaces.
 The question about subspaces of $\sigma_n(\Gamma)$ seems to be more delicate.
 The first nontrivial case is $n=2$,

 \begin{prop} If $L$ is a compact subspace of $\sigma_2(\Gamma)$ then $L$ is a Boolean image of a compact connected space. \end{prop}